 Your first time with a designer

 Are you currently starting a new business?
 There’s a lot to think about, isn’t there?
 From tax returns to market research, anyone setting up on their own has a lot of ‘firsts’ to face.
-I know this, because as a newly set up graphic designer, I’m currently living it.
+I know this, because I was once in that exact same position.
 It’s exhilarating and exhausting all at the same time.

 There are, of course, ways to make some of it easier.
 I would like to share a few tips from my area of expertise in the hope of helping you out.